 Division of Natural Areas, William R. Snodgrass Tennessee Tower, 312 Rosa L. Parks Avenue, 2nd Floor, Nashville, TN 37243, phone (615) 532-0431, Chimneys Scenic Park Association 6191 Pocket Rd., Whitwell, TN 37397 and Marion County Government PO 46, Jasper, TN 37347 are cooperators.

-Public access is allowed but is limited.
-The Chimneys Scenic Park, maintained by the Chimneys Scenic Park Association provides parking and an overlook of the gorge.
-There are no developed trails on the natural area.
+Open to the Public - Limited Access.
+Maintained by the Chimneys Scenic Park Association, this natural area provides parking and an overlook of the gorge.
+There is a short overlook trail, but no developed trails in the gorge.

 The Chimneys Scenic Park is accessible via Highway 108 between Whitwell and Palmer.
-Turn on Pocket Road and proceed for about six miles.
-The entrance to the park is on the left just before a church.
+Turn on Pocket Road and proceed for about 3.5 miles.
+The entrance to the park is on the left just before a church on Chimney Park Rd.

 Details & Map